Houston Astros The Team To Beat In Wake Of Acquiring Gerrit Cole

-The 2017 World Series champion Astros have reportedly struck gold.
-On Saturday the American West juggernaut traded for Pittsburgh Pirates ace Gerrit Cole.
-The swap occurred not too long after the Chicago Cubs were the latest team to express interest in the righty according to Tim Daniels of Bleacher Report.
+The 2017 World Series champion Houston Astros have reportedly struck gold.
+On Saturday, the American League West juggernaut traded for Pittsburgh Pirates ace Gerrit Cole.
+The swap occurred not too long after the Chicago Cubs were the latest team to express interest in the righty, according to Tim Daniels of Bleacher Report.

 The New York Yankees were another team in the mix for a while.
 The AL East ball club already proved this offseason that they are not afraid to go after big names on account of trading for slugger Giancarlo Stanton.
 Nevertheless, it is now clear that they were never willing to go all-in for the hard-throwing pitcher.
 Due to this, Mark Townsend of Yahoo Sports thinks that the Bronx Bombers are the “biggest losers” of the transaction.

-In the deal the Pirates accrued four assets in return, headlined by right-handed arm Joe Musgrove and infielder Colin Moran.
+In the deal, the Pirates accrued four assets in return, headlined by right-handed arm Joe Musgrove and infielder Colin Moran.

 As for the Astros, the acquisition of Cole strengthens what was already a stacked starting rotation.
-Said rotation was previously led by a bona fide two-headed monster consisting of Dallas Keuchel and Justin Verlander.
-However, that same monster is now a little bit more intimidating to say the least.
+The rotation was previously led by a bona fide two-headed monster consisting of Dallas Keuchel and Justin Verlander.

 While the scales already heavily tipped toward the Astros, such a bold decision further solidifies their candidacy as favorites to return to the fall classic.